Education in Singapore: Kindergartens

 Kindergartens in Singapore provide up to three years of pre-school for children ages three to six.
 The three years are commonly called Nursery, Kindergarten 1 (K1) and Kindergarten 2 (K2), respectively.

 Kindergartens provide an environment for children to learn how to interact with others, and to prepare them for formal education at Primary school.
 Activities include learning language – written and oral – and numbers, development of personal and social skills, games, music, and outdoor play.
-Children learn two languages, English and their official Mother Tongue (Mandarin, Malay, or Tamil).
+Children learn two languages, English and their official mother tongue (Mandarin, Malay, or Tamil).
 Many private or church-based kindergartens might not offer Malay and/or Tamil, so non-Chinese pupils might also learn some Standard Mandarin in these kindergartens.

 The kindergartens are run by the private sector, including community foundations, religious bodies, and civic or business groups.
 There are more than 200 kindergartens registered with Early Childhood Development Agency.
 Kindergartens are also run by child care centres as well as international schools.

 The People's Action Party, which has governed Singapore since 1957, runs over 370 kindergartens through its charitable arm, the PAP Community Foundation.

 Primary education

 Primary education, normally starting at age seven, is a four-year foundation stage (Primary 1 to 4) and a two-year orientation stage (Primary 5 to 6).
 Primary education is compulsory under the Compulsory Education Act since 2003.
 Exemptions are made for pupils who are homeschooling, attending a full-time religious institution or those with special needs who are unable to attend mainstream schools.
 However, parents have to meet the requirements set out by the Ministry of Education before these exemptions are granted.
 Students have to take a test at Primary 4 to determine whether they could remain homeschooled.
 Primary education is free for all Singapore citizens in schools under the purview of the Ministry of Education, though there is a monthly miscellaneous fee of up to SGD 13 per student.
-From 2020 it was announced that there would be a cap of 25–30% for Permanent Resident children entering into 10 primary schools which had PR admissions close to 25 to 30 per cent.
-This was to keep the concentration of PR children low and allow more interaction between citizens and PRs.
+In 2020, it was announced that permanent resident (PR) admissions would be capped at 25–30% in 10 primary schools where PR enrolment had approached that level.
+The measure was intended to encourage greater interaction between citizens and permanent residents.

 The foundation stage is the first stage of formal schooling.
-The four years, from primary 1 to 4, provide a foundation in English, mother tongue (which includes Standard Mandarin, Malay, Tamil or a Non-Tamil Indian Language (NTIL), such as Hindi, Punjabi and Bengali), Mathematics and Science.
-Other subjects include Civics and Moral Education, arts and crafts, music, health education, social studies, and physical education, which are taught throughout Primary 1 to 6.
-Science is taught from Primary 3 (age 9) onwards.
+The four years, from primary 1 to 4, provide a foundation in English, mother tongue (which includes Standard Mandarin, Malay, Tamil or a Non-Tamil Indian Language (NTIL), such as Hindi, Punjabi and Bengali), mathematics and science.
+Other subjects include civics and moral education, arts and crafts, music, health education, social studies, and physical education, which are taught throughout Primary 1 to 6.
+Science is taught from Primary 3 (age nine) onwards.